 Although the software allows you to disable camera app, Safari, and Siri.
 Apart from this, you can choose to restrict access to the iTunes store and disable in-app purchases and prevent a child from installing app.

 That said, iOS version does come with a few amazing features that are not found on android and these include the content filters section, unique speed limit feature and so on.

 You can find most solutions to your problems on their FAQ section or can choose to contact them via email or have a live chat with them.

 Familytime breaks its offers per child device per month.
-For 2 devices you will pay $1.46 per month which amounts to $35 annualy. for 3 devices you will be paying $45 annualy and for 5 devices the price is $69 a year.
-See the familytime full price options below:
+For 2 devices you will pay $1.46 per month which amounts to $35 annually. for 3 devices you will be paying $45 annually and for 5 devices the price is $69 a year.
+See the FamilyTime full price options below:

 FamilyTime offers very good features for mobile devices, recently they added web filtering options and new screen time management for Android.
 Two main things hold the app from being a top choice, the confused interface and lack of windows support.

 If you are not super concerned about iOS app blocking, you can try other best parental control apps, which are reviewed here and can offer you different set of features like social networks monitoring or web search recordings.
 However, for iOS families who would like some robust user friendly, with excellent reporting, web monitoring, and time management capabilities in addition to location management services with a timely reports, family time is a reasonable option.

 ParentalControlNow is provided as a free information service.
 ParentalControlNow receive referral fees from the apps and service providers listed on this website.
 The Parental app companies presented are listed in no particular order is not a comprehensive list, other Parental Control App providers are available.
 Offers presented are supplied by the individual companies.